-Whether you want them to or not, and whether you think it’s ethical or not, recruiters may usually find your selfies without adding it to your resume yourself.
-So, resumes without a photo are totally OK .
+Whether you want them to or not, and whether you think it’s ethical or not, recruiters may usually find your selfies without adding them to your resume yourself.
+So, resumes without a photo are totally OK.

 The right time for putting a photo on your resume

 If your looks will make the company money